 Research and Interest

-*Selected as a final winner for Bio Art and Design Award 2017
+*Final Winner for Bio Art and Design Award 2017

 [Biodesign] In modern times, our notions of nature and culture seem fusing, and the distinction between made and born becomes less meaningful.
-Project Stabilimentum investigates possibilities of spider web fibers as new material and bridges a new symbiotic relationship between humans and spiders, by trading spider nourishment and habitat for natural web fibers.
+Project Stabilimentum investigates possibilities of spider web fibers as new material and bridging a new symbiotic relationship between humans and spiders, by trading spider nourishment and habitat for natural web fibers.
 The project suggests three different design uses of natural spider web fibers as air filters, 2015 - 2016

-*Selected as a representative of the University of Pennsylvania PennDesign for BioDesign Challenge 2016
+*Selected as a representative of the University of Pennsylvania PennDesign for BioDesign Challenge 2016 at MOMA New York

-*Permanent collection of TECH Museum, San Jose
+*Permanent collection of the TECH Museum, San Jose